 Far ahead of the present

-Current pacemakers try to adapt to changes in a rather old fashioned way, with the use of accelerometers or body temperature sensors.
-Some new devices begin to appear in breathing, but they only adjust based on a periodic "sample" of recorded breathing.
-"We are modulating the cybernetic pacemaker around the different and unique breathing that each of us has," Paton points out.
+Current pacemakers try to adapt to changes in a rather old-fashioned way, with the use of accelerometers or body temperature sensors.
+Some new devices are starting to appear on breathing, but they only adjust based on a periodic "sample" of recorded breathing.
+“We are modulating the cybernetic pacemaker around the different and unique breathing that each of us has,” Paton points out.

 The heart of the cybernetic pacemaker?
 It is a mind

-The device behind the bionic pacemaker uses an analog chip based on a neural network and developed by the co-author of the study, Alain Nogarett of the University of Bath.
+The device behind the bionic pacemaker uses an analog chip based on a neural network and developed by the co-author of the study, Alain Nogarett from the University of Bath.
 In tests on mice, she recorded electrical activity from the diaphragm muscles, which contract during breathing.
-The chip interpreted the signals and translated them into consequent electrical stimulation actions of the heart's left atrium, to make it beat in "cooperation" with breathing.
+The chip interpreted the signals and translated them into consequent electrical stimulation actions of the left atrium of the heart, to make it beat in "cooperation" with breathing.

 The advantage of using an analog chip is that there is no mediation, and it can respond quickly to body changes: the device can be miniaturized to the size of a postage stamp.